Linear Inequalities in the Number Line

 $x < \frac{4}{5} \hspace{.5cm} \left( -\infty, \frac{4}{5} \right]$

-This post is a chapter in the book Justin Math: Algebra.
+This post is part of the book Justin Math: Algebra.
 Suggested citation: Skycak, J. (2018).
 Linear Inequalities in the Number Line.
-Justin Math: Algebra. https://justinmath.com/linear-inequalities-in-the-number-line/
+In Justin Math: Algebra. https://justinmath.com/linear-inequalities-in-the-number-line/